trrapp12-ironyard/new-since-then/README.md

 ### Purpose:

 The last interview experience was super-exciting.
-I loved the idea of combining my passion for the Chinese culture and web development in a such a meaningful project as designing the UX/UI for Jiapu.
+I loved the idea of combining my passion for the Chinese culture and web development in such a meaningful project as designing the UX/UI for Jiapu.

 At the end of the interview there were some areas that we determined I needed to strengthen inorder to be ready to step into the role in a productive manner.